jbhender/Stats506_F20/examples/README.md

 ### R

- - `ggplot_ex1.R` illustrate options for using aesthetics like color, shape together with facets and dodged positions to emphasize specfic comparisons.
+ - `ggplot_ex1.R` illustrates options for using aesthetics like color, shape together with facets and dodged positions to emphasize specfic comparisons.

+ - `tables_ex1.R` illustrates options for organizing tables to emphasize specfic comparisons.

 ### data

  - `recs2015_temps.RData` contains point and interval estimates for the average residential home temperatue in winter at 3 times of day by Census Division and urban type.
 Estimates are from RECS 2015.